OpenNLPhub/WebQA-Using-DGCNN/README.md

 2020/09/25     try to adjust some random seed to give a shot 2333.

+2020/10/06    adding epoches solves above problem , finally the f1-score is 0.64

 ### Requirement
 This repo was tested on Python 3.6.11 and torch 1.5.1+cu101.
 The main requirements are: